 When polled, Loan Officers say the following skills are most frequently used in their jobs:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Service Orientation: Actively looking for ways to help people.

-There were about 318,600 jobs for Loan Officer in 2016 (in the United States).
+In 2016, there was an estimated number of 318,600 jobs in the United States for Loan Officer.
 New jobs are being produced at a rate of 11.4% which is above the national average.
 The Bureau of Labor Statistics predicts 36,300 new jobs for Loan Officer by 2026.
-Due to new job openings and attrition, there will be an average of 30,400 job openings in this field each year.
+There will be an estimated 30,400 positions for Loan Officer per year.

 The states with the most job growth for Loan Officer are Utah, Arizona, and Iowa.
 Watch out if you plan on working in Alaska, West Virginia, or Maryland.
 These states have the worst job growth for this type of profession.